Room Inspiration: Sturdy Storage For Busy Hallways

 Next up is a product to keep the coats and school bags off the floor.
 The need to fling is strong in my two but I'd rather they aimed for a hook or a peg as opposed to the middle of the room so I'm thinking a shaker peg rail could be the answer.
 And placed at their height not at mine (I can always raise it as they get taller).

 I like that this new one from GLTC has a shelf above it, too.
 It's great for the boys to be able to pop the little things like stickers, conkers, and blu-tac that they always have in their hands (but are reluctant to let go of) while they do up their coats and fasten their shoes.
-The lunar mirror is also a great option ... similar pegs and a shelf but the opportunity for last-minute hair checking before leaving the house.
+The lunar mirror (now discontinued) is also a great option ... similar pegs and a shelf but the opportunity for last-minute hair checking before leaving the house.

 SPORTS KIT AND FOREST SCHOOL GEAR